overoxidize/chemicli/README.md

 ## About

-#### chemicli is A CLI for getting information about the periodic table of elements, with information somewhat based on the information on [PTable](https://ptable.com/#Properties), hence some measurements may not be the most precise in terms of the known values for certain properties, i.e the standard atomic weight of hydrogen is `[1.00784, 1.00811]`, but is `1.008` on PTable.
+#### ChemiCLI is A CLI for getting information about the periodic table of elements, with information somewhat based on the information on [PTable](https://ptable.com/#Properties), hence some measurements may not be the most precise in terms of the known values for certain properties, i.e the standard atomic weight of hydrogen is `[1.00784, 1.00811]`, but is `1.008` on PTable.

 ## Getting Started